miguelsalazar/hacking-against-trafficking/README.md

 - [x] First commit and creating the first scraper.
 - [ ] Define a standardized structure for scraping across several websites.
 - [ ] Scrape local, federal, and civil society databases.
 The more, the better.
+- [ ] Partner up with local, national, and international NGOs for collaboration.
 - [ ] Explore how FB could be used to increase the breadth and depth of analyses.
 - [ ] Identify simple patterns in ad metadata.
 - [ ] Simple AI analysis assited by NLP and basic image recognition.